 If your child has a chronic health condition, he or she may be eligible to pursue homebound instruction or to receive modified instructional services as a student with a chronic health condition.
-Please contact your building principal for more information regarding those options or review Governing Board Policy Section 9.17 regarding homebound instruction and Section 10.19 and Procedure 10.19 regarding exclusions and exemptions from school attendance for students with chronic health conditions, all of which are available online at dysart.org.
+Please contact your building principal for more information regarding those options or review Governing Board Policy © 5-104 regarding homebound instruction and © 5-104.
+A regarding homebound instruction and Section 10.19 and Procedure 10.19 regarding exclusions and exemptions from school attendance for students with chronic health conditions, all of which are available online at dysart.org.